OWH-projects/html-css-training/README.md

 &lt;/html>
 </pre>

-Save this file to your desktop with an .html extension.
-Now open this file in a browser.
+Save this file with an .html extension.
+Now open it in a browser.
 Congratulations: You're a web developer.

-When you type in a URL, your browser sends a request to a server, reads the "instructions" encoded in the file you've requested and renders the results on your screen.
-This session is about learning the basic syntax of those instructions.
+Here's how it works: When you type in a URL, your browser sends a request to a server, then it reads the "instructions" encoded in the file you've requested and renders the results on your screen.
+(The same thing happens when you request a page saved on your desktop.)
+This session is about learning some of the basic syntax of those instructions.

 ###How this could benefit you
 <ol>
 <li>You're curious about online formatting.</li>
-<li>You want to make online assets to support your journalism: maps, charts, widgets and so on.</li>
+<li>You want to make online assets to support your journalism: maps, charts, widgets, whatever.</li>
 <li>You want to understand how web pages are structured because, eventually, you want to scrape data and automate web-based reporting tasks.</li>
 </ol>

 ###More resources
 <ul>